preenet/SETAR/README.md

 # Thai_SA_Journal Dev.
 =======================
 **State of the arts in Thai Sentimental Analysis**
-We extracted features from three sentimental corpora: kt4.0 (data from our acquisition), thaitale, and wisesight.
-By training with our proposed SoTA classifiers on the kt4.0 dataset, we expect to see an improvement in the classification performance of the wisesight as well as thaitale dataset.

-Several feature extraction methods were applied on text feature to both corpus as follows:
+Several feature extraction methods were applied on text feature to all the corpuses as follows:

     * Bag of words for unigram and bigrams
     * TF-IDF for unigram and bigrams